Why doesn't Pet World sell cats and dogs?

 At Pet World, we focus all our energy into education.
 We know that teaching by example with full disclosure regarding responsible pet ownership is the right thing to do.
 All of our pets are handled and sold without pretense.
 We tell customers the truth and regularly redirect them from one pet to another, depending on their situations, until we make the best connection for both human and pet.
 Sometimes the best pet is no pet, using weekly visits, instead, to scratch that itch.
-Since we’ve applied this principle successfully across the board, for 25 years, with all the pets we sell, why not dogs and cats?
+Since we’ve applied this principle successfully across the board, since 1988, with all the pets we sell, why not dogs and cats?
 Good question.

 For our first 10-15 years we did sell puppies and kittens on occasion - more so in the first 10 then increasingly less from years 10-15 when we became even more active in adoptions.
 We never had the big Wall of Shame full of sterile kennels and sad looking puppies.
 That was never our style.
 But we did bring in purebreds sometimes.
 Mostly we offered mixed breeds and entire litters from local, hobby breeders who let their pets have one litter a year.
 We vehemently opposed puppy mills from day one and never purchased from them or brokers, leaving us with no consistent supply of dogs and cats.
 Not a great business practice but at least we knew our sources.
 In many cases we’d bring in the whole litter at 7-8 weeks, allow customers to hand select their puppy, then have the puppies stay together until they were all sold - usually around 10 weeks.
 New owners would come in regularly for play time then pick up their new pups all on the same day so the litter mates were never left alone.
 Also, this extra time with litter mates helped puppies through their biting phases as they learned appropriate mouthing while practicing on each other.
 We had our share of drop off puppies and kittens left in boxes on the doorstep but we didn’t mind.
 We’d take care of them, get them vaccinated and ready for new homes, and sell them for just enough money to offset our expenses.
 Personally, I loved having dogs and cats and helping people with their commitments to them.
 I really miss seeing all the kids sitting on our floor, inside the playpens, playing with the puppies.
 I miss the kittens climbing their cat trees and finding my oldest daughter asleep in the cat pen, covered in exhausted piles of fluff. *Sigh* I do miss those puppies and kittens.
 They brought so much joy to Pet World!
 Sounds ideal, right?